jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Hidden Infrastructure

 Not so much a pattern, but a difference in handling infrastructure setup between a possible [application architecture](introduction.md#application-architecture-vs-service-architecture) and this kind of service architecture.
 In the [application architecture](introduction.md#application-architecture-vs-service-architecture) the [infrastructural context](layers.md#infrastructure) may be determined by the top-level project and passed down to the deeper layers as for instance [`Repository interfaces`](patterns.md#repository) or `interfaces` on [security](aspects.md#security).
 While in the *service architecture* the [infrastructural context](layers.md#infrastructure) might be determined by the bottom-level project.
-At least in case of multi-dispatch this seems necessary.
-A bottom-level project, for instance `JJ.Services.Ordering.Email` does not expose that there will be `smpt` server setup.
+At least in the case of multi-dispatch this seems necessary.
+A bottom-level project, for instance `JJ.Services.Ordering.Email` does not expose that there will be `SMTP` server setup.
 You cannot see that from the constructor or `interface`.
 The service would handle all that internally.

 ### Tag Model

 The [`Canonical` model](#canonical-model) should concern itself with data that is exchanged, which has a logical function in the systems in your company.
 But *some* data is only relevant to one system alone and not used to make two or more systems link together either.
-You could opt to not pollute your [`Canonical` model](#canonical-model) with data modeling that concerns none of your business processes, but just add to `Tag` collections to your [`Canonical` model](#canonical-model).
+You could opt to not pollute your [`Canonical` model](#canonical-model) with data modeling that concerns none of your business processes, but just add `Tag` collections to your [`Canonical` model](#canonical-model).
 You might add those `Tag` models to specific domain models too.
 That way you could add data to your domain models, that none of your own logic concerns itself with, but is still data that you are supposed to send along to another system, because *it* needs it.
 Here follow some examples of `Tag` models.

     Order { Tags[] }
     Tag { Name, Value }